Elsevier’s Plagiarism Policy: Top 10 reasons for manuscript rejection

 You received an immediate rejection of your article.
 The most likely cause is that your article had a flaw that caused it to fail the technical screening process.
 Some common issues that may result in such a scenario are:

-Suspicion of plagiarism
+Suspicion of Plagiarism

-Your manuscript is incomplete
+Your Manuscript is Incomplete

 Articles which fail to include critical elements such as authors, key words, tables, figures, or even main text will be rejected as incomplete.

-The English is not coherent enough for the peer-review process
+The English is not Coherent Enough for the Peer-review Process

 Avoid running into this problem by having a native English speaker (even if you yourself are a native English speaker!) review your manuscript ahead of time for readability and flow.
 Alternatively, can also try Trinka!
-Trinka is an AI-powered writing assistant that checks and corrects your writing for advance grammar and language errors.
+Trinka is checks and corrects your writing for advance grammar and language errors.
 Trinka is specially designed for technical and academic writing.
 With exclusive features such as style guide preferences, academic tone, word count reduction, and technical phrasing, you can refine your manuscript according to the conventions followed by high-impact journals like Elsevier.

-References are incomplete or very old
+References are Incomplete or Very Old

 Elsevier journals require that all citations be complete and recent.
 Old references imply that your article is not focused on recent developments or cutting-edge science.
 Incomplete references should be avoided at all costs.

-Your article doesn’t fall within the Aims and Scope of the journal
+Your Article Doesn’t Fall Within the Aims and Scope of the journal

 Make sure to read the Aims and Scope of your target journal carefully and thoroughly.
 Author instructions for submission also offer helpful guidance for scientists to submit their papers to appropriate journals.
 Do you know Trinka can help you find a journal that matches your manuscript?
 Trinka’s built-in Publication Readiness Check evaluates your manuscript on 20+ checkpoints including journal scope match of your targeted journal and suggests additional matching journals as well.